deanolium/cellular-automata/README.md

 # cellular-automata
-A simple cellular automata code to test using React and CircleCI
+A simple cellular automata code to test using React

 Inspired by the Fun Fun Function Pair Programming example